NOAA-EPIC/hsd-utils/util/README.txt

 To run the scripts, invoke from the command line via `./plot_<bcw/cape>.sh`.

 Users can adjust the experiment name, standard pressure level, and forecast hour in the baroclinic wave script.
-For the CAPE script, users can choose between global/regional(CONUS) domain, as well as which analysis file resolution to generate plots for.
+For the CAPE script, users can choose between global/regional(CONUS) domain, as well as which GFS analysis file resolution to generate plots for.